Isolation (microbiology): Identification

-Bacteria, culture-independent
+Culture-independent identification of bacteria

-While the most rapid method to identify bacteria is by sequencing their 16S rRNA gene, which has been PCR-amplified beforehand, this method does not require isolation.
+The most rapid method to identify bacteria is by sequencing their 16S rRNA gene after amplification by polymerase chain reaction (PCR), which method does not require isolation.
 Since most bacteria cannot be grown with conventional methods (particularly environmental or soil bacteria) metagenomics or metatranscriptomics are used, shotgun sequencing or PCR directed sequencing of the genome.
 Sequencing with mass spectrometry as in Matrix-assisted laser desorption/ionization (MALDI-TOF MS) is used in the analysis of clinical specimens to look for pathogens.
 Whole genome sequencing is an option for a singular organism that cannot be sufficiently characterized for identification.
 Small DNA microarrays can also be used for identification.